-Audio Interface vs Mixer
+Audio Interface vs. Mixer

-An audio interface is a device that is used by music producers to connect microphones and instruments to your DAW.
+An audio interface is a device used by music producers to connect microphones and instruments to your DAW.
 It is specifically designed to preserve the integrity and quality of the sound from your microphone, unlike just using a regular USB microphone that hooks up to your computer.

 Audio mixers are perhaps more complicated to use than audio interfaces.
 An audio mixer offers artists more control over the audio that gets transmitted to the computer.

 These little boxes have a variety of input/output connections and many different dials and sliders that allow you to control volume faders, reverb, delay, equalizers, and more.

 Mixers are used when you need to have more precise control over the sounds that are being transmitted as they are doing so.

 If you need to make sure that multiple devices, instruments, or synthesizers aren’t overpowering one another, then that’s where an audio mixer comes in.
 Audio mixers can produce clear audio without drowning out individual instruments or sounds.

 Nowadays, audio mixers also come with built-in FireWire or USB capability.
 These devices make precise audio editing possible on the fly.

 So, now you know the difference.
 The next question is: Which is going to work best?